microfluidica/electrolytes/README.md

 # Python API

-The Python API is provided for `electroMicroTransport` case setup scripts.
+The Python API is provided for _electroMicroTransport_ case initialization scripts.

 ```python
 from electrolytes import database, Properties